Franko Škugor

-Franko Škugor (/hr/; born 20 September 1987) is a Croatian inactive professional tennis player who mainly competes on the ATP Challenger Tour and specialized in doubles.
-He has a career-high ATP doubles ranking of World No. 17 achieved on 22 April 2019.
-He is best known for his very powerful serve up to 230 km/h along with very strong groundstrokes.
-Along with doubles partner and fellow Croatian Nikola Mektić, he reached the doubles semifinals at the 2017 Wimbledon Championships and with Brit Dominic Inglot the semifinals of the 2018 Wimbledon Championships.
-He also won the 2019 Monte-Carlo Masters with Mektic.
+Franko Škugor (/hr/; born 20 September 1987) is a Croatian tennis coach and a former professional player who mainly competed on the ATP Challenger Tour and specialized in doubles.
+He has a career-high ATP doubles ranking of World No. 17 achieved on 22 April 2019. Škugor was best known for his very powerful serve up to 230 km/h along with very strong groundstrokes.
+He won the 2019 Monte-Carlo Masters with fellow Croatian Nikola Mektić.

-Škugor is a member of HTK Zagreb, his staff is Alan Marić (coach), Jurica Stančić (fitness coach) and Velibor Viboh (physioterapist).
+With Mektić, Škugor also reached the doubles semifinals at the 2017 Wimbledon Championships and with Brit Dominic Inglot the semifinals of the 2018 Wimbledon Championships.

 In November 2019, following the departure of Željko Krajan, Škugor captained the Croatia Davis Cup team at the 2019 Davis Cup.

+Škugor is a member of Hrvatski Teniski Klub (HTK) Zagreb, his staff included Alan Marić (coach), Jurica Stančić (fitness coach) and Velibor Viboh (physiotherapist).